catena-labs/did-jwks/packages/did-jwks/README.md

 # did-jwks

-Core implementation of the `did:jwks` method that enables JWKS endpoints to be used as DID identifiers.
+Core implementation of the [`did:jwks`](https://github.com/catena-labs/did-jwks) method that enables OAuth2/OIDC JWKS endpoints to be used as DID identifiers.

 ## Installation